CoachGodzup/snake_case/readme.md

 # snake_case

-A simple snake game made in rust, and spiced up with some AI opponent
+A simple snake game made in rust, and spiced up with some AI opponent.

 ![gameplay screenshot](/assets/screenshot.png)